seth586/guides/OpenWRT/upnp_natpmp.md

 Rules are read top to bottom, so if you have a game console or another service that requires upnp or nat-pmp, put the rule above the deny rule.

 Click `save and apply`.
-Reboot your router.
+Reboot your router again.

 ### Configure `lnd` for `NAT-PMP`
 SSH in to your FreeNAS box, and switch consoles to your bitcoin jail.